sulsoltanoff/teamspace-gitspace/README.md

 docker-compose -f src/main/docker/postgresql.yml down
 ```

-You can also fully dockerize your application and all the services that it depends on.
+You can also fully dockerized your application and all the services that it depends on.
 To achieve this, first build a docker image of your app by running:

 ```
 npm run java:docker
 ```

-Or build a arm64 docker image when using an arm64 processor os like MacOS with M1 processor family running:
+Or build an arm64 docker image when using an arm64 processor os like macOS with M1 processor family running:

 ```
 npm run java:docker:arm64